Ho ho ho! 6 Ohio towns worth visiting this Christmas season

 For more, visit achristmasstoryhouse.com.

-This article originally appeared on Cincinnati Enquirer: 6 of Ohio's best Christmas towns worth visiting this holiday season
+This article originally appeared on Akron Beacon Journal: 6 of Ohio's best Christmas towns, from Steubenville to Mason